mlang-dev/m/README.md

 # m

 m is a succinct & expressive programming language, where efficiency and elegance meet.
-It aims to support imperative and functional programming paradigms and is designed with zero-overhead abstraction whenever possible.
+It aims to support imperative and functional programming paradigms and is designed with zero-overhead abstraction to its maximum. [llvm](https://github.com/llvm/llvm-project) is used as m's backend implementation.

 It's written in c but requires c++ linker due to llvm being implemented in c++.